19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds/Background.md

 ## Flavor

-Your background can be whatever you want, so long as the GM deems it reasonable for the campaign and a 1st level.
-This "flavor" is used to determine what knowledge your character would have of the world.
+Your background can be **whatever you want**, so long as the GM deems it reasonable for the campaign and a 1st level.
+This flavor is used to determine what knowledge your character would have in-world.

 A *Scholar* would know a lot about history and recent events, while a *Street Kid* would know who the power players in the undercity are.

 Feel free to make a custom background, or find a random table that you like and roll for one.

 *See [Example Backgrounds](Example%20Backgrounds.md).*

-## Unique Thing

-It is a good idea to give a character one unique thing as it relates to their place in the campaign world.
-This shouldn't give any real combat benefit, but could have narrative implications.
-The GM can veto any backgrounds that would not fit well in the campaign.

-As a general rule of thumb to players, remember that your character is starting at first level.
-At first level, they are not a dragon rider or some other very powerful person.
-Your character may grow into a legend, if they survive, but we want to have story at the table, not before it.